-Expand the GZ archive to any directory (preferably /opt/opendhcp ) and change the permission of file opendhcpd with chmod 755 opendhcpd, if needed.
-Linux Installation is easy too but in Linux, we need to create a symbolic link for daemonization.
-Also recompiling may be needed for 32bit . opendhcp may not run on other operating systems like BDS, Solaris.
+Expand the GZ archive to any directory (preferably /opt/opendhcp) and change the permission of file opendhcpd with chmod 744 opendhcpd, if needed.
+Linux Installation is easy too but in Linux, we need to create script files for daemonization.
+Also recompiling may be needed.